desihub/gpu_specter/README.md

 https://github.com/desihub/specter/blob/master/py/specter/extract/ex2d.py

 The answers are wrong and some bookkeeping issues need to be fixed (so it can't be swapped directly into the desi pipeline), but this is good enough to get started for our purposes of moving this to the gpu.

 # For both the cpu and gpu:

-To run the both versions on our cori gpu skylakes/v100s (everyone should be able to run, no linux group necessary)
+To run the both versions on our cori gpu skylakes/v100s

 `ssh cori.nersc.gov`

 For the hackathon, everyone should have their own checkout/working directory for profiling and development.

 Here is how to set yours up: